UniLogin/UniLogin/docs/source/starting.rst

 - :ref:`ENS registration<ens-registration>`

-To learn Universal Login concepts and architecture got to one of :ref:`Overview<overview>` sections:
+To learn Universal Login concepts and architecture got to one of :ref:`overview<overview>` sections:

 - :ref:`Introduction<introduction>`
 - :ref:`Main concepts<main_concepts>`
-- :ref:`Development<development>`
+- :ref:`Development environment<development>`

 To get API reference go to one of following sections: